… by Henry Kamens, …with New Eastern Outlook, Moscow

 In the today’s world when international diplomacy has been reduced to a stream of groundless accusations in the respect of those not agreeing with NATO and the media that has turned its back on the objective covering of the events around the world, it has become increasingly important to listen to the words of true scientists that can share a deep insight into today’s agenda, as science is based on truth and not short-term political expediency.

-Posted by Jim W. Dean, Managing Editor on April 4, 2014, With 2552 Reads Filed under Russia, World.
+Posted by Jim W. Dean, Managing Editor on April 4, 2014, With 2557 Reads Filed under Russia, World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.